-These findings broadly illustrate a substantive difference between the Fed's and Bundesbank's monetary strategies, even though both reaction functions seem substantially stable post-1985.
-The Bundesbank appears to respond more forcefully to movements in expected inflation than the Fed.
-However, this result is open to other interpretations.
-For instance, Mishkin and Posen (1997) label the Fed policy as "just do it", or pre-emptive policy without a nominal anchor.
+The Bundesbank appears to respond more forcefully to movements in expected inflation than the Fed judging from the inflation expectation coefficient.
+Some authors have suggested that this result is open to other interpretations.
+Mishkin and Posen (1997) label the Fed policy as "just do it", or pre-emptive policy without a nominal anchor.
 Their argument is that monetary policy must act well in advance of a surge in inflation expectations since the full impact of monetary policy on inflation takes long lags.
-The main disadvantage of such policy obviously lies in the difficulty of establishing a clear policy pattern with all the risks that this implies at times when the economy is being hit by major exogenous shocks.
-Our results suggest that such pragmatic and forward-looking policy should not be interpreted as if the Fed systematically reacted to longer term expectations, as in the Bundesbank's case.
-In fact we found that shorter leads on the expected inflation variable (2 instead of 4 quarters) seemed to work better in the case of the US for the latter part of the sample.
+The main disadvantage of such a policy obviously lies in the difficulty of establishing a clear policy pattern with all the risks that this implies at times when the economy is being hit by major exogenous shocks.
+Our results suggest that such pragmatic and forward-looking policy should not be interpreted as if the Fed systematically reacted to longer-term expectations, as in the Bundesbank's case.
+In fact we found that shorter leads on the expected inflation variable (2 instead of 4 quarters) seemed to work better in the case of the US for the post-1985 sample.
 This confirms the casual observation that the Fed has chosen to signal its commitment to low inflation in recent years by reacting in advance to increases in inflationary expectations.